 In May 2013, The American Psychiatric Association’s Diagnostic and Statistical Manual of Mental Disorders (DSM-5) redefined Autism.
 Under the DSM-IV-TR (the DSM-5's predecessor) the five Pervasive Developmental Disorders (PDDs): Autistic Disorder, Asperger’s Disorder, Rett’s Disorder, Childhood Disintegrative Disorder and Pervasive Developmental Disorder Not Otherwise Specified (PDD-NOS) used to be diagnosed individually by differences and intensity of symptoms.
 In the DSM-5, Autistic Disorder, Asperger’s Disorder and PDD-NOS were replaced by the diagnosis of Autism Spectrum Disorder.
 The Center for Disease Control (CDC) lists the standardized diagnostic criteria used to diagnose ASD here.

-Our daughter, Skye, was 19 months old when my husband and I talked to her pediatrician about an uneasiness we were feeling.
+Our daughter was 19 months old when my husband and I talked to her pediatrician about an uneasiness we were feeling.
 We had already discussed how our little girl was achieving many of her milestones at a slower rate than most children her age.
 I had gone through a pretty rough pregnancy.
 When morning sickness struck, it stayed around for the first six months.
 Then, in my seventh month, I ended up with an infection and had to have emergency surgery.
 So, yes, we had had some unsettling thoughts.
 There were days when she could not be calmed down unless it was with music.
-She was almost two, and she had just started walking, but what concerned us most was how she started walking - one foot was flat on the ground and the other on her tip-toes.
+She was almost two and had just started walking, but what concerned us most was how she walked - one foot flat on the ground and the other on her tip-toes.
 Now, I know what you must be thinking.
 A lot of kids walk on their toes and our son did for years.
 Our daughter looked like she had just gotten up on a surfboard ready to go.
 She was also not talking, and even though she had started walking, we had to purchase a stroller that could hold her weight limit.
 Since I had to walk her older brother into class in the mornings, this stroller became my life saver.
 Taking her to the store became a chore.
-She would put her hands over her ears.
-It was time to talk about details and get answers.
+She would put her hands over her ears like she was in pain and cry.
+The time had come and it was time to talk about details and get answers.

 We had our first appointment in early January 2006 and it went very well with the pediatric neurologist and neuro-oncologist, Dr. McGlothlin (Dr. Mac).
 He sat Skye down on the floor and played a series of pointer games with her.
 I still remember her honing in on his Winnie The Pooh stick.
 At our second appointment, we discussed her milestones and background.
 By the third appointment, we were scheduling blood tests and MRIs.
 I already have a fear of needles and that first appointment had me angry and in tears.
 The first draw was horrible.
 The phlebotomist collapsed both veins, and I about lost it.
 Sitting there watching my beautiful little girl go through everything that she was having to go through just made me want to cry.
 My husband had to send me out of the room when they asked if we would like to reschedule.
 He politely told them no, that we were doing this today, and they had better find someone who could get a better draw.
 After three hours and an exceptional nurse who knew exactly how to talk to and comfort a little child, we were headed home.
 The day had been exhausting for all of us.